The latest update to this website was at 534am Tuesday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s mostly clear with a few clouds here in Maui County early this morning.
-The low temperature at my place was 54.5 degrees…with a relative humidity of 80%.
+It’s mostly clear here in Marin County early this morning.
+The low temperature was 43 degrees.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model